AyrA/LegacyServices/Docs/_Types.md

 ## CI

-In text based protocols, indicates that the protocol is case insensitive unless stated otherwise
+In text based protocols, indicates that the protocol is case insensitive

 ## Binary

-Protocol is 8-bit binary
+Protocol is 8-bit binary.
+Binary protocols are big endian unless otherwise specified.